ardeora-cmu/Project5/README.md

 be named temperature.jar.
 The output should be left in your /home/userID/Project5/Part_1/Task3/Task3Output file.
 The grader will be looking for this merged result file.

+You may use a large language model or the web to help with this problem.
+Be sure to site any external sources in your code.

 ### Task 4

 Modify the code from Task 3 and build a minimum temperature application.
 Note that the